-"We cannot continue to sit back and allow drug companies to charge exorbitant prices on lifesaving medication that people depend on every day," said State Rep. Guzzardi, the lead sponsor of the bill in the House.
+"We cannot continue to sit back and allow drug companies to charge exorbitant prices on lifesaving medication that people depend on every day," said Rep. Will Guzzardi, the bill's lead sponsor in the House.
 "Instead of crushing Illinois consumers to pad corporate profits, let's take real action to prioritize the actual health and well-being of Illinois residents who rely on insulin."